What are surcharges?

 - Navigate to the Customer List view.

-- Select multiple customers and use the bulk action feature to enable or disbale surchaging.
+- Select multiple customers and use the bulk action feature to enable or disable surcharges.

 Using smart rules

-- Configure Smart Rules to automate surcharging activation based on specific criteria, such as customer type or any custom fields.
+- Configure Smart Rules to automatically activate surcharges based on specific criteria, such as customer type or any custom fields.

 - Be transparent: Clearly inform customers about surcharges during the checkout process to avoid confusion.
 You can mention it in your email reminders or even create a dedicated campaign.